hegedis-andor/learning/dotnetCore_angular_auth/README.md

 Backend: ASP.NET Core 5 Web API.
 Entityframework core 5.
 Identity.
-Issuing and validating JWT token.
+Issuing and validating AccessToken and using RefreshToken.
 Frontend: Angular v11 served by nginx
 Database: Postgres v10.15
-Reverse proxy: nginx
+Reverse Proxy: Nginx

 To run the application: (you will need docker)

 1. Download repository.
-2. Run ***docker-compose up*** where the docker-compose.yml file is located.
-The docker will build the images and run the services.
-It will display error that the database is not found.
+2. Run ***docker-compose up -d databse*** in the dotnetCore_angular_auth directory.
-3. Go to the backend directory and run ***dotnet ef database update --connection "Host=localhost;Port=5432;Username=postgres;Password=admin;Database=appdb;"***.
-This will create the database.
+3. Go to the backend directory and run (EF Core version 5 needed) ***dotnet ef database update --connection "Host=localhost;Port=5432;Username=postgres;Password=admin;Database=appdb;"*** it will create the database in the postgres service.
-4. Where the docker-compose.yml file located run the following command: ***docker-compose down***.
-It will shutdown the services that was running.
+4. Run ***docker-compose up*** in the dotnetCore_angular_auth directory.
-5. Run ***docker-compose up*** again and this time it will find the database.
+5. Go to http://localhost:80 which will show the client app and you can register and login.

-6. Go to ***http://localhost:80*** which will show the client app and you can register and login.
+There are two initial users (username:password). user:password (with user role) and admin:password (with admin role).

-There are two initial users (username:password). ***user:password*** (with user role) and ***admin:password*** (with admin role).
+Disclaimer: Do not use it in production.